TrueNAS Apps: Tutorials

 Setting Up MinIO Clustering

-This article applies to the public release of the S3 MinIO charts application in the TRUENAS catalog.
+This article applies to the public release of the TrueNAS S3 MinIO stable train application configured in a distributed mode cluster.

-On TrueNAS 23.10 and later, users can create a MinIO S3 distributed instance to TrueNAS out and handle individual node failures.
+TrueNAS 23.10 and later allows users to create a MinIO S3 distributed instance to scale out TrueNAS to handle individual node failures.
 A node is a single TrueNAS storage system in a cluster.

 The examples below use four TrueNAS systems to create a distributed cluster.
 For more information on MinIO distributed setups, refer to the MinIO documentation.